urre/acf-fold-flexible/readme.txt

 == Installation ==

-1. Upload the `acf-fold-flexible` folder to your `/wp-content/plugins/` directory
+1. Upload the `acf-fold-flexible-content` folder to your `/wp-content/plugins/` directory
 2. Activate the "ACF Fold Flexible Content" plugin in your WordPress administration interface
 3. Done!